konfou/konfou.github.io/_posts/2021-03-08-stateless-linux.md

 requested the  expressions within that  recipe are evaluated, and  a new "image", called  derivation, gets  build marking  a new  generation.
 The system can  then switch  to this new  image.
-Specifically,  the packages required  and their  assets and  installed  in a  read-only store  under `/nix`  and  some  directories  are populated  with  symlinks  to  files resulting from the evaluation.
+Specifically,  the packages required  and their  assets are  installed  in a  read-only store  under `/nix`  and  some  directories  are populated  with  symlinks  to  files resulting from the evaluation.